 Then one day, she came to the office in a short-sleeved dress.
 On both arms were rashes that looked raw and painful.
-When I asked her about her rashes, she confided that she had a stress-induced skin condition.
+When I inquired about her inflamed, she confided that she had a stress-induced skin condition.
 In that moment, my contempt turned to compassion.

 I understood her urge to control was a result of intense anxiety which caused her great distress.
 Although she did not become a close personal friend, she was no longer the enemy.
 We finished the project on good footing.

 Since that time, I’ve had other instances of successfully working with high-anxiety supervisors; I also have other examples of forgetting how much people struggle.
 I need constant reminding that often we act insufferable because we are suffering.

 I recently attended a weekend retreat during which I was reminded about human suffering; life is difficult and our responses to the difficulties create misery.
 The path to compassion is awareness of these truths.
 I realize this sounds easier than it is.
 Some people are annoying and don’t easily show us their soft underbellies.